mrmarganski/mkdoc/docs/engineering/cad/stage1A.md

 # {{ m1_2_2 }}
 > **Objective:** Learn the core building blocks of 3D modeling: creating 2D sketches, applying constraints, and pulling those sketches into 3D parts using the Extrude tool.

+??? info "📋 Prerequisites: Before You Start"
+    Ensure you have successfully completed and received mentor sign-off for the following modules:

+    - [x] **{{ m1_2_1 }}**

+    !!! failure "STOP"
+        If you have not completed the modules above, you do not have the required safety or technical clearance to begin this task.

 Now that your workspace is set up, it is time to start designing.
 Almost every robot mechanism begins with a 2D sketch that is "extruded" into a 3D part.

 For this module, you will use the **Team 2064 Onshape Classroom** as your workbench while following the industry-standard tutorials from **FRCDesign.org**.